edwin-finance/docs/core-concepts/protocol-abstraction.md

 ## Universal DeFAI Language

-Edwin introduces a universal language for DeFAI operations, transforming complex protocol-specific interactions into simple, standardized commands.
+edwin introduces a universal language for DeFAI operations, transforming complex protocol-specific interactions into simple, standardized commands.
 This abstraction layer acts as a universal translator, allowing AI agents to speak one language while interacting with any supported DeFi protocol.

 ### Example: Supply Command